PLAYER REVIEW: CARTER KIEBOOM

 How acquired: First-round pick, 2016 draft

-Contract status: Under club control, likely arbitration-eligible in 2023, likely free agent in 2027
+Contract status: Under team control, arbitration-eligible in 2024, free agent in 2027